M.A in Education | Saint Mary’s University of Minnesota Skip to Main Content

 • Duolingo with a minimum score of 100.

-• An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree:
+2. An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.

 • brief description of the applicant’s background, training, and experience; and